 I send you greetings from Swarthmore College.
-With another admission cycle behind us, we head into the fall energized by the remarkable group of 427 young scholars (416 first-years and 11 transfers), who have joined us on campus.
+With another admission cycle behind us, we head into the fall energized by the remarkable group of 406 young scholars (393 first-years and 13 transfers), who have joined us on campus.
 We are also looking forward to seeing many of you at school visits, counselor breakfasts, professional conferences, or on Swarthmore’s beautiful 425-acre arboretum campus just 11 miles outside of Philadelphia.
-The campus is easily accessible, and Swarthmore is one of the few colleges in the country that has a train station directly at the base of campus!
+The campus is easily accessible, and Swarthmore is one of the few residential liberal arts colleges in the country that has a train station directly at the base of campus!
 Please feel free to call, write, or email me (firstname.lastname@example.org) if you have questions or comments.

 Our Continued Commitment to Financial Aid and Diverse Scholars

-This year, the average financial aid award for first-years is $46,931 towards our asking price of $63,550.
+This year, the average financial aid award for first-years is $52,137 towards our total costs of $65,774.
 We are still offering loan-free need-based awards for all students receiving grant aid at Swarthmore.
 Often, the most selective schools have the most competitive need-based aid awards.
-Students, particularly needy ones, should not take high priced schools off of their lists.
-We hope as you encourage your students to take a closer look at Swarthmore, you remember that we have a long-standing commitment to provide financial aid to all students whose potential family resources fall short of our charges.
-Swarthmore College will enter our eleventh year as a QuestBridge partner for the academic year 2016-2017.
-We welcomed 53 QuestBridge Scholars to Swarthmore’s Class of 2020, which is an all-time high for one class.
+Students, particularly ones from low-income backgrounds, should not take high-priced schools off of their lists.
+We hope you encourage your students to take a closer look at Swarthmore, and remind them that we have a long-standing commitment to provide financial aid to all students whose potential family resources fall short of our charges.
+Swarthmore College will enter our twelfth year as a QuestBridge partner for the academic year 2017-2018.
+We enrolled 52 QuestBridge affiliated students to Swarthmore’s Class of 2021.

-This year Swarthmore College welcomed a first-year class composed of 42% domestic students of color, plus an additional 12% non-U.S. citizens, including 8 undocumented/DACA students.
-The first-year class consists of 8% African American, 13% Hispanic/Latino/multiracial, 14% Asian American, 1 Native American, and 6% multiracial students.
-Another 20% of our first-years are first generation college students, 21% are receiving Pell Grants, and 56% attended public or public selective high schools.
+This year Swarthmore College welcomed a first-year class composed of 41% domestic students of color, plus an additional 14% non-U.S. citizens, including undocumented/DACA students and 25% of the Class represents 43 different countries.
+The first-year class consists of 7% African American, 11% Hispanic/Latino/multiracial, 16% Asian American, 1 Native American, and 7% multiracial students.
+Another 19% of our first-years are first generation college students, and 21% are receiving Pell Grants.

 Engineering and Dance at Swarthmore